DanielAbdiaj/NotificationService/README.md

 Then you have to start your server using `npm start`.This will start you server and now you are ready to go!

+Another thing that you will need is to connect your server to `Redis`.To ensure that users never miss an important live notification, the service also saves these messages to a Redis (which stands for Remote Dictionary Server) database when the user is offline or has not seen the message.

 ### Sending Emails

 Like I explained above to send an email to a specific group of users you have to call a post method to the API endpoint that is used to send emails.